AI Architecture User Guide

 If an API call fails, the EA applies exponential backoff.
 The first retry is delayed by 60 seconds, and subsequent failures double the delay up to a maximum of 1 hour.
 This prevents hammering a failing API endpoint with rapid retries, which would waste money and potentially trigger rate limits.

-Fatal errors (such as invalid API keys, expired credits, or provider configuration issues) halt AI requests entirely with a 24-hour lockout until manually cleared.
-The EA detects these from HTTP status codes and error messages.
-To resume after fixing the underlying issue, use the “Clear Fatal Error” function.
+Fatal errors (Auth and QuotaExceeded) halt AI requests entirely until manually cleared.
+To resume after fixing the underlying issue, use the "Clear Fatal Error" function.

 Context Staleness